RamiHammouda/Function-Generator/README.md

 # Motivation

 In the process of developing a main software for project water jet cutting factory (ES Leistand 4.0) database plays an important role.
 It stores the communicating signal of all sensors in the factory, so that the main control system can analyze the sensor's signal, knows state of devices… and issues proper actions.
 Therefore, we need to build a software to simulate all sensors' signal.
 And **Function Generator** comes up with the answer :).
-This software helps to generate data for database, simulate the operation state of sensor from operating parts of factory
+This software helps to generate data for database, simulate the operation states of sensor from operating parts of factory.

 # Screenshot